Publish Your Book with ACRL

 • When the author review of the copyedit is complete, ACRL will review again and send the manuscript for typesetting and design.
 We’ll design the cover at this stage, as well.
 This is not at all required, but if you have colors/images/ideas you like for the cover, please let us know!
 Around this time, we’ll also distribute the chapter author agreements for edited works.

-• When the book and cover have been designed, you will have another quick review before we go to press to ensure that no errors were introduced during the design process, make any minor updates or corrections, double-check author names, and of course, make sure you like the cover and think it accurately captures the book.
+• When the book and cover have been designed, editors will review before we go to press to ensure that no errors were introduced during the design process, make any minor updates or corrections, double-check author names, and of course, make sure you like the cover and think it accurately captures the book.
 Once you’ve reviewed the designed pages and we’ve made any last changes, we’ll go to press.
 Printing and shipping take about 6 weeks.

 4. Publication and marketing